ErikMuir/Bravura/docs/Bravura.Tonality/Notes.md

 # Notes Class

 Namespace: [Bravura.Tonality](./Bravura.Tonality.md)<br/>
-Exposes all 7 notes, as well as the musical alphabet.
+Static class that exposes all 7 notes, as well as the musical alphabet.

 ```
 public static class Notes